samsoncr/NLP-Twitter-Sentiment-Analysis-Project/README.md

 Follow the same instructions for downloading the cleaned data set file called Cleaned_Sentiment140_Data.csv.

+You can skip the downloads of these two files if you already have downloaded the whole project as a zip file.
+This can be done by clicking on the green button that says "code" in the main directory of the github page (same directory as this README), and then clicking on "Download ZIP".

 We recommend using Google Colab to run the code.
 To do so, go to google drive at drive.google.com.
-From your downloads on your locall machine, upload the two files, VectorizationAndCNN.ipynb and Cleaned_Sentiment140_Data.csv, to your google drive.
+From your downloads on your local machine, upload the two files, VectorizationAndCNN.ipynb and Cleaned_Sentiment140_Data.csv, to your google drive.

 We will also need the glove.twitter.27B.200d.txt file.
 This file is too big to download, however, so copy the link to it from Charles’ Google Drive.